hadashellergit/hadas-heller-213570302-hadasim-4.0/README.md

   - **routes**: Contains the routing logic to map HTTP requests to controller actions.
   - **uploads**: Used to store uploaded files.
   - **config**: Contains the db.js.
-  - **services**: Contains the business logic encapsulated in service modules.
+  - **services**: Contains the business logic encapsulated in service modules - because the app was very simple the services in the app dont do much. i added this layer to create a strong foundation to the project.
 - **client**: Contains the frontend code written in React.

 ## Database